 This summer, we both went on the holiday of a lifetime.
-We had mulled over the idea of a Costa Rican adventure since covid and finally bit the bullet this January.
+We had mulled over the idea of a Costa Rican adventure since covid and finally bit the bullet and booked our trip.
 We had just 2 weeks in Costa Rica and wanted to see as much as possible.
 Here is our itinerary to arguably our most magical trip to date.

 2 Weeks in Costa Rica | An Epic Itinerary